growilabs/growi-docs/docs/en/guide/features/in-app-notification.md

 # Receive In-App Notifications

 GROWI allows you to receive notifications for pages you have subscribed to.
-Click on the bell symbol on the screen to open a drop-down and see up to six notifications.
+Click on the bell button on the screen to open a drop-down and see up to 6 notifications.

 ![](/assets/images/in-app-notification-dropdown.png)